 Analyzing Support.com's Unusual Options Activity

-Support.com (NASDAQ:SPRT) shares experienced unusual options activity on Tuesday.
-The stock price moved up to $4.48 following the option alert.
+Shares of Support.com (NASDAQ:SPRT) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $5.85.

 - Sentiment: BULLISH